janimattiellonen/discgolf-diary/Road to Tyyni.md

 ### 12.4.2018 (Home field, 1h 30min)

 Today was calm and almost no wind.
 Main take away from today was that I really focused on the hit.
 That is, in focused on trying to turn my body first and then accelerate.
-I didn't get correct momvement out of mmy left foot, but I felt the shots going quite straight, albeit not that far.
+I didn't get correct movement out of my left foot, but I felt the shots going quite straight, albeit not that far.
 This got me the feeling that this is a good way to practise and that length of throws will increase as I train.

+### 7.4.2018 (Home field, 1h 30min)

+Today the wind was quite calm.
+I threw only in tailwind.
+Today I had no driverd at all, I kept throwing putters and midranges.

+I tried focusing on control shots and whether I could get a correct movement.

+Today's takeaway would be that when I kept my throwing hand a bit further away from my body, I got about 20m more in length.